NOTABLE PAST &

 MIDDLETOWN

-Challenge: A gap between reality and perception driven by turnover, inconsistent messaging, and lack of community connection.
+A gap between reality and perception driven by turnover, inconsistent messaging, and lack of community connection.

 What changed: The City rebuilt its narrative through a unified identity, human-centered storytelling, and structured communication systems that made leadership visible and the community feel included.